AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression: Introduction

-Compared to sample-adaptive methods, the works related to feature-wise adaptive learning is scarce.
+Compared to sample-adaptive methods, the works related to feature-wise adaptive learning are scarce.
 One line is vertical federated learning~\citep{yang2019federated}, where the data is partitioned by features.
-The study therein focus on computation methods rather than the statistical performance.
+The study therein focuses on computation methods rather than statistical performance.
+In this context, the fused penalty, as employed in our paper, provides a natural framework for incorporating adaptive transfer across features.
+Previous works \citep{liu2023unified, he2024transfusion} have explored similar fused penalties, but they do not incorporate an adaptive weighting strategy.
+Moreover, these methods rely on restrictive assumptions about the source-target relationship to identify the target parameter: \citet{liu2023unified} assumes a target sample size comparable to that of the source samples to achieve optimal performance, while \citet{he2024transfusion} requires sufficient diversity among source parameters (cf. Theorem 1) to avoid fundamental bias.
+These assumptions can be difficult to satisfy in heterogeneous transfer learning settings.